Essential Oils for Spring

 Please be responsible to find out the specific safety precautions and contraindications of the oils in the blends you choose to use.

-The above blends are only several of an infinite possiblity of combinations.
+The above essential oil blends are only several of an infinite possibility of combinations.

-Citrus oils, especially Sweet Orange Essential Oil is an inexpensive essential oil to include in diffuser blends all year round.
+Citrus oils, especially Sweet Orange Essential Oil is an inexpensive oil that can be included in diffuser blends all year round.
 See AromaWeb's Citrus Essential Oil article for descriptions of summery citrus essential oils.

 A number of essential oils also act as natural insect repellents.
 These oils include Citronella, Catnip, Lavender, Lemongrass and Eucalyptus.
 For a natural insect repellent recipe that uses commonly available essential oils, refer to AromaWeb's Aromatherapy Insect Repellent Recipe.